security-force-monitor/sfm-research-handbook-old/en/datamodel/persons.md

 This field is clarified by the field `Person Membership: Open-ended?` which indicates whether the date included here is the actual date on which the relationship between a person and an organization ended.

-## Person Membership: End date {#person_date_last_cited_is_end}
+## Person Membership: End date? {#person_date_last_cited_is_end}

 ### Description

-Indicates whether we assume the relationship between a person and an orgnization continues after the date in `Person Membership: Date last cited`.
+This field indicates whether the value in `Person Membership: Date last cited` is the actual end date on which the person ceased to be a member of this organization or if it is only the date last cited for that relationship.

 ### Type of field